 This product is probably among the ones with really high fibre content which is great for both digestion and gut bacterial health, yet they’re able to keep the carb content to a moderate level.
 This is great as the last thing you want is to eat something that’s carb-heavy and not filling for a meal replacer.

 MET-RX Original Meal Replacement boasts of having all the essential amino acids in good doses per serving.
 They also sell themselves as a great post-workout meal due to their fast-absorbing protein for muscle support.
 They also offer slow digesting proteins for extended amino acid delivery and further muscle recovery.

-Unlike other meal replacers, they’re insisting to take their product as part of meals or in-between meals, and not really the full meal replacement many users want.
+Unlike other meal replacers, they’re insisting to take their product as part of meals or in-between meals, and not really the full meal replacements many users want.

-Depending on who buys MET-RX Original Meal Replacement, this may or may not be a plus, but in the context of real meal replacement shakes, we think this dents their score hence why they’re ranked low despite having a decent formula.
+Depending on who buys MET-RX Original Meal Replacement, this may or may not be a plus, but in the overall context we think this dents their score hence why they’re ranked low despite having a decent formula.